- 05 Dec 2023

 Annotation Studio Basics

-As a broad and highly customizable platform, Dataloop has built-in annotation-studio for image, video, audio, text, documents and Lidar.
-However our team is always working on introducing new ones, and we've even made it possible for our customers to build their own.
-We therefore follow a certain template for our annotation-studio, to make it easy to switch between them and quickly get familiar and become highly productive.
+As a broad and highly customizable platform, Dataloop has a built-in annotation studio for image, video, audio, text, documents, and Lidar.
+The Dataloop team is always working on introducing new ones, and is made it possible for customers to build their own.
+Dataloop follows a certain template for the annotation-studio, to make it easy to switch between them and quickly get familiar with and become highly productive.

-By default, the first tool in the list will be selected.
+By default, the first tool in the list is selected.
 To activate a different tool, click on the available tools in the list.

 Selecting a tool will automatically display its specific settings, providing access to enhanced functionality.